Vilth83/sprint-planner/brainstorm.md

 Unfortunately, every developer has his own feature to develop, often in the urge, and agility can become hard to maintain.
 Sprint-planner intends to help keep calm and be agile by taking care of sprint management and by organizing automatically releasers and support designation.
-It also offers a release tracability so each member of the team can know in one click at which step of the release team is, by connecting to development tools such as JENKINS, GITHUB and JIRA.
-Sprint Planner is indeed both a scheduling and a scrum helping tool.

 ## Main functionalities